 What is omnichannel?

 Even the most tenured individuals in marketing can get confused about what it means to employ an omnichannel strategy.
 The term "omnichannel" is often mistaken with “multichannel,” the latter of which is an approach that many brands utilize today.
-Brands that employ a multichannel strategy do so by reaching customers through an array of mediums - both digital and physical - that help support customers during their journey.
+Brands that employ a multi-channel strategy do so by reaching customers through an array of mediums - both digital and physical - that helps support customers during their journey.
 The traditional multichannel approach, while comprehensive in the ability to “make noise,” is wasteful and far less efficient.
 In short, it creates the feeling of someone talking at you versus talking with you.

 Conversely, omnichannel aims to put the customer more squarely at the center of its strategy.
-By using data to cater to the various ways in which target audiences engage with brands, we are able to craft messages and experiences that are consistent with where the customer is along their journey, thereby increasing relevance regardless of the channel, be it digital media, CRM, or a traditional sales call.
+By using data to cater to the various ways in which target audiences engage with brands, we are able to craft messages and experiences that are consistent with where the customer is along their journey thereby increasing relevance regardless of the channel, be it digital media, CRM, or a traditional sales call.

 “Creating an omnichannel experience is really about re-architecting your approach to customer engagement - moving from siloed media activation to a systems approach to audience experience design,” says Patrick McGloin, Chief Client Officer at MERGE.
 “Media activation is a part of the omnichannel experience, but just one part of a much larger and more sophisticated system.”

 Success in creating an omnichannel ecosystem is grounded in a deep understanding of the target audience’s decision journey and having a learning system in place that is capable of providing the right content to that target audience within the right context to help them make more informed decisions.

 Context is a combination of channel, journey timing, and content format.
 The ultimate goal is to create a frictionless experience which means that the entirety of the process needs to be connected.